 This week we’re looking at a soft, quick-to-knit, squishy yarn called Major, by Universal Yarn.
-Yesterday I shared what happened when I washed the yarn by machine and by hand.
-Today we look at some free patterns.
+Yesterday, I shared what happened when I washed the yarn by machine and by hand.
+Today we look at some free knitting patterns.

 I’m a designer, and usually I can’t turn my brain off when I’m cuddling a skein of yarn in my hands, imagining what it could become.
 But sometimes, I just want to knit.
 I don’t want to do math.
 I don’t want to measure.
 I don’t want to check and recheck instructions.
 I just want to knit.
 At times like this, other people’s patterns really fulfill that wish.
 Good news at times like this is knowing that the design team at Universal Yarn has been very prolific coming up with ideas for Major.
 The abundance of colors and the sizable yardage make selecting and planning a project easy and fun.
 Today we’ll look at 4 of the free patterns available on the website.